LOUDO56/NarrativeCraft/DOC.md

 ### Note
 You need to spawn it in the world BEFORE making it talk with starting an animation, subscene, cutscene or camera angle where that character is linked.
+Otherwise, your story will crash and will throw an error at runtime.

 ## Text effect
 ```